JamesGordonGraham/TeleScroll/replit.md

-# Vibe Prompting - Replit Project Guide
+# Vibe Teleprompter - Replit Project Guide

 ## Overview

-Vibe Prompting is a modern web application built for professional teleprompter functionality.
-It features a clean, intuitive interface for importing scripts (text/Word documents) and displaying them in a customizable teleprompter view with real-time controls for speed, text size, and display preferences.
+Vibe Teleprompter is a modern web application built for professional teleprompter functionality.
+It features a clean, Apple-style interface with pastel colors and minimalist design using Inter font.
+The app provides an intuitive interface for importing scripts (text/Word documents) and displaying them in a customizable teleprompter view with real-time controls for speed, text size, and display preferences.
 The application successfully supports Bluetooth keyboard controls for hands-free operation and horizontal text flipping functionality.

 ## System Architecture